Circuits

 circom

-allows programmers to define the constraints that define the arithmetic circuit.
+allows programmers to define the that define the arithmetic circuit.
 All constraints must be of the form A*B + C = 0

 , where A